Kiwi woman injured as cruise ship ploughs into tourist boat in Venice

 Following the accident, calls for banning cruise ships in Venice, long a source of contention in the over-extended tourist city, were renewed.

 The MSC Opera was built in 2004.
-It can carry over 2,675 passengers in 1,071 cabins.
-According to its sailing schedule, the cruise ship left Venice on May 26 and traveled to Kotor, Montenegro, and Mykonos, Santorini and Corfu in Greece before returning Sunday to Venice.
+It can carry over 2675 passengers in 1,071 cabins.
+According to its sailing schedule, the cruise ship left Venice on May 26 and travelled to Kotor, Montenegro, and Mykonos, Santorini and Corfu in Greece before returning Sunday to Venice.

 - AP